-Now that you’ve traveled for the holidays, lost 10 pounds in preparation for tomorrow’s big day or indulged in any other Thanksgiving preparation habits, you should be all set.
-However, in the digital age we live in, it’s also important to remember not to overshare too much on social media.
+Now that you’ve traveled for the holidays, lost 10 pounds in preparation for the big day, or indulged in any other Thanksgiving preparation habits, you should be all set.
+However, in the digital age, we live in, it’s also important to remember not to overshare too much on social media.
 Here are a few social media etiquette tips to keep in mind for Thanksgiving.⠀⠀⠀⠀⠀⠀

 Rule #1 – Retire posting before and after plates: All of us have been eating the same things every year since birth.

 Rule #2 – Don’t post messy plates: If you’re gonna skip No. 1, at least get your food in order!
 If you post your plate, try to make it look coordinated and less slop-like.

 Rule #3 – If you and your cousins decide to “go for a walk” (smoke break), don’t post it on social media!
 Someone is bound to bust you. ⠀